rpm-software-management/dnf/doc/api_queries.rst

   .. method:: get_nevra_possibilities(self, forms=None)

-    Return generator for every possible nevra.
+    Returns generator for every possible nevra.
 Each possible nevra is represented by NEVRA class (libdnf) that has attributes name, epoch, version, release, arch. `forms` have the same meaning as in :meth:`get_best_query`.